Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 Defeat Giant Frog without being harmed or using weapons.

 _Hangyorn is level 2-3's boss.
 You must defeat him without using any subweapons or bombs.
 He's one of the hardest boss to beat without getting hit.
-He will jump out of water randomly on one of the 3 platforms and then shoot 2 water bubbles at you.
+He will jump out of the water randomly on one of the 3 platforms and then shoot 2 water bubbles at you.
 The best spot to avoid being damaged by his out-of-water leap is by standing on one of the two ledges of the central platform.
 As for the bubbles, he will always throw them directly at you.
 Most of the time, jumping above the first one will be enough, as the 2nd one will be thrown at you mid-air and you will avoid it naturally when falling back down.
 After he threw his projectiles, jump kick him for damage_

 ---------------------------------------------------------------------------------------------